A smiling woman rides public transportation while looking at text alerts on her phone.

 While watching tv one night, your phone pings a reminder.
 Your credit card payment is due soon.
 Thankful for the heads up, you open your online banking app and make the payment before it's due.
 You feel good about handling your responsibilities and staying on top of your finances—all without leaving your couch.

 An email alert or a text alert is an easy—and free—way to manage your credit card account.
 Most credit cards allow you to set and customize alerts so you can easily stay on top of payments, balances, and more.
-Discover Card adds an extra layer of peace of mind with alerts for fraudulent activity and account updates.
+Discover Card adds a little extra with alerts for fraudulent activity and account updates.

 How credit card alerts help cardmembers

-Payment reminders: A payment reminder notifies you of your payment due date (and possibly the minimum amount due) for your credit card.
-If you don’t have autopay set up it can be easy to miss a payment due date and end up with a lower credit score.
+Payment reminders: A payment reminder lets you know your payment due date is coming up.
+If you don’t have autopay set up, it can be easy to miss a payment due date and potentially end up with a lower credit score (if your payment is 60 days or more past due).
 A payment reminder can keep you on top of your bill.

 Balance alerts: A balance alert tells you how much money you owe (your outstanding balance) on your card.
-Simply pre-set an amount, and your creditor will notify you when you exceed your spending, helping you to keep your spending and monthly payments manageable.
-This can be especially important if you have a joint account at multiple people use.
-Balance alerts keep you in the loop and also help you manage your credit report because the amount of available credit you’re using can affect your credit score.
+Simply pre-set an amount, and your creditor will notify you when you exceed your spending.
+This may help you to keep your spending and monthly payments manageable.
+This can be especially useful if you have a joint account that multiple people use.
+Balance alerts also help you manage your credit report because the amount of available credit you’re using can affect your credit score.

 Other common alert settings that you might find: